maths/moodle-qtype_stack/doc/en/Authoring/Testing.md

 __Minimal requirements__

 1. The question name should be meaningful and consistent, i.e. match up to course, section and topic.
-E.g. ILA-3-equation of plane.
+E.g. `2018ILA-Wk3-Q2: equation of plane`.
 2. Is the phrasing of the question clear to students?
 3. Will students know how to input an answer?
-Could a "syntax hint" or message in the question help?
+  * Could a "syntax hint" or message in the question help?
+  * Can "validation" help, e.g. by telling students how many significant figures are expected?
+(See the "numbers" input type.)
 4. Use question variable stubs throughout, to enable efficient random generation.
-(E.g. define correct answer in question variables, rather than hard-wiring a sepcific expression).
+(E.g. define the correct answer in question variables, rather than hard-wiring a sepcific expression).
-5. Mark correct answer as correct.
+5. Always make sure the question marks the correct answer as correct!
-6. Question tests for one correct and one incorrect version.
+6. Add question tests for one correct and at least one incorrect version.
 (See below)
-7. Check all options in question, inputs and PRTs.
+7. Check all options in the question, inputs and PRTs.

 __Phase 1__